MPAS-Dev/compass/latest/_sources/users_guide/ocean/test_groups/ice_shelf_2d.rst.txt

 it is a quick and useful test of the parameterization of land-ice melt fluxes and of frazil formation below ice shelves.

-Both of the ``ice_shelf_2d`` test cases are composed of 3 types of steps:
+Both of the ``ice_shelf_2d`` test cases are composed of 4 types of steps:
 ``initial_state``, which defines the mesh and initial conditions for the model;
 ``ssh_adjustment``, which modifies the ``landIcePressure`` field to balance the ``ssh`` field, see :ref:`ocean_ssh_adjustment`; and ``forward``, which performs time integration of the model.
+The ``viz`` step can be used to plot the vertical coordinate, interpolated between adjacent cell centers.

 shared config options
 ---------------------